 Whatever you do, don’t delay.
 The sooner you jump into your first PADI scuba diving certification, the sooner you’ll unlock a lifetime of Unfiltered experiences – from incredible marine encounters to new connections with friends.

-Junior Open Water Diver™
+PADI Junior Open Water Diver

-Young adventurers aged 10-14 can participate in the PADI Junior Open Water Diver™ course and receive a Junior certification.
-The course entails the same knowledge as the original Open Water course but is better directed to a younger audience.
-Participants will complete theory practice (either in person or with eLearning®) and then in-water training.
-Once complete, Junior Open Water Divers will be certified to dive to 12 meters (40 feet) with a certified PADI professional.
+Young adventurers aged 10 to 14 can participate in the PADI Junior Open Water Diver course and receive a Junior certification.
+The course entails the same skills and knowledge development as the original Open Water Diver course but is better directed to a younger audience.
+Participants will complete the theory portion of the course (either in person or with eLearning) and then in-water training.
+Once complete, Junior Open Water Divers will be certified to dive to 12 meters (40 feet) with a certified PADI professional or other certified adult (depending on their age).

-After Open Water Diver – What’s Next?
+After PADI Open Water Diver – What’s Next?

 A flowchart illustrating the different PADI diving certification levels and PADI courses available for scuba diver training